INTENS-FI/intens/README.md

 By default the server listens at `http://localhost:8080/` if executed outside Docker.
 The Docker image listens at port 8080 on all interfaces of the container.
-There is no authentication or any other attempt at security, so do not change it to listen actual network interfaces unless you are very well firewalled.
-On a multi-user machine you may want to use a Unix domain socket instead, although that limits your server and client options.
-The runnable simsvc package supports Unix domain sockets but, e.g., Java doesn't.
+The default is no authentication.
+HTTP basic authentication can be enabled by providing a htpasswd file and pointing `HTPASSWD_FILE` to it.
+That should be OK for localhost on multi-user machines but vulnerable to eavesdropping over actual networks.
+Unix domain sockets are also somewhat supported: the runnable `simsvc` package supports them but, e.g., Java doesn't.
-Production deployments should be secured behind an ingress server, which handles SSL and authentication.
+Production deployments should be secured behind an ingress server that handles SSL and authentication.

 ## The Opt4J client